acconeer/acconeer-python-exploration/README.md

 on the module (*Module server* or *Exploration server*, respectively).
 Choosing the wrong protocol will show an error.

+## Special Configurations
+- XM125 requires the baud rate to be manually set to `115200`

 After pressing _Connect_, a connection should be established.
 In the box below labelled _Scan controls_, select the service or processing example you want to test.
 Now you may tune the sensor and processing settings to your specific setup.